NixOS/rfcs/rfcs/0049-flakes.md

     useful for generating (hopefully) monotonically increasing version strings.

-  The special input named `self` refers to the outputs and source tree of *this* flake.

   A number of outputs have a special meaning, as discussed below.

 ## Well-known outputs